DEVSENSE/phptools-docs/blog/posts/2022/php-intellisense-web.md

 ---

+## Notice - Discontinued

+As of May 2026, support for the web extension has been discontinued.
+If you still need it, please contact us.
+We offer an updated version of the extension as a premium service ([personal or commercial license](https://www.devsense.com/en/purchase)).

+**Original Blog Post Below:**

 **PHP Tools for Visual Studio Code** is now available on the **VS Code for the Web**.
 All the editor features can be used in this browser-based development environment.

 ## Installation